NAEP-AS-Challenge/reading-prediction/readme.md

 Further information about Quadratic Weighted Kappa is available at: <https://en.wikipedia.org/wiki/Cohen%27s_kappa>.

-Items in the competition have ratings which can range from 0-2 to 0-4 Any assigned score outside the range of the item is considered an unscorable response (e.g., condition codes assigned by human raters), is treated as missing data, and no prediction should be made for that
+Items in the Challenge data sets have scores which can range from 0-2 to 0-4.
+Any assigned score outside the range of the item is considered an unscorable response (e.g., condition codes assigned by human raters), is treated as missing data, and no prediction should be made for that